malidiab/CSKN/README.md

 The information could be represented in multipel forms. one form is to use a mind map to show the hirearchy and the connections.

-you can open the file "MindMup.mup"  using https://www.mindmup.com. go to file , open/import, import from github.
+you can open the file "MindMup.mup"  using https://www.mindmup.com. go to file , open/import, import from github. why mindmup:
+1- easy to use and free
+2- map is in JSON format. so we can modify the map easily or switch the mind map software.
+3- you can search the map using "Ctrl+F"